-Mana Pools National Park - A view from our expert author
+Mana Pools National Park

 This park is regarded by many regular visitors and locals as the finest wilderness area in the country.

-It’s actually part of a much larger wildlife area adjacent to Sapi and Chewore safari areas to the east, also bordering the Zambezi.
+The park is actually part of a much larger wildlife area adjacent to Sapi and Chewore safari areas to the east, also bordering the Zambezi.
 Not only is Mana Pools richly stocked with game and blessed with outstanding scenic, riverine beauty but it is also relatively little visited, at least compared with Hwange and Victoria Falls.
-This is one of the few national parks where visitors are allowed to walk at their own risk but while this is welcomed by enthusiasts with plenty of bush experience, it is advisable to be accompanied by an armed professional guide or a national park ranger.
+This is one of the few national parks where visitors are allowed to walk at their own risk along the floodplain but while this is welcomed by enthusiasts with plenty of bush experience, it is most advisable for inexperienced visitors to be accompanied by an armed professional guide or a national park ranger.
 Probably because of its outstanding qualities as a game-viewing destination, this park is home territory to some of Africa’s finest professional guides.

 There are no shops, and cellphone coverage is very limited.
 Accommodation is restricted to a handful of safari lodges and eco-friendly tented or mobile camps as well as self-catering national park chalets.
 Camping on the banks of the Zambezi River is a feature of the Mana experience.